yoichiH01/Change-Appcontentquota/README.md

   Default value is: maxFileSizev 524428900 [byte] maxLibrarySizev 209715300[byte]

  # Requirement
- Qlik Sesne Enterprise
+ Qlik Sesne Server

 # Instruction
 1. Donwload QRS_increaseAppContentQuota.ps1 onto your machine
 2. Follow each bullets stated in ReadMe
 3. Open Windows Powershell and move to the folder where you saved QRS_increaseAppContentQuota.ps1 on Powershell Console